digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% col-guidance name="amount" %}}
 Enter the amount of money for each funding status.

-Enter the amount as a numeric value eg £10,000 would be entered as `10000.00`
+Enter the amount as a numeric value for example £10,000 would be entered as `10000.00`

 {{% /col-guidance %}}